MrHydralisk/Anomalies-Expected/README.md

 ### Big Pie

 *Your colonist noticed some object falling from the sky nearby.
 At close inspection it seems like a round big pie on a plate.
 It looks appetizing.*

+### Transmitter

+*Your colonist noticed some object falling from the sky nearby.
+At close inspection it seems like a small device with pneumatic retractable stops.
+On its body there are indicators with lights, an antenna and a small button.
+It looks like military grade.*

 More anomalies in development and will be added, when ready.